 Solvency II Value Consolidated UK GAAP Value

 Assets £000 £000

-Holdings in related undertakings, including participations 142,074 106,366
+Holdings in related undertakings, including participations 62,582 219,733

-Unaffiliated equities 5,005 5,005
+Unaffiliated equities 5,890 3,827

 AIL has investments in i) wholly-owned subsidiaries, ii) partially-owned subsidiaries, iii) an associate entity in which it does not have a dominant influence, and iv) unaffiliated entities.
-Under UK GAAP, the subsidiary undertakings are partly consolidated on a line-by-line basis using the acquisition method of accounting.
+Under UK GAAP, subsidiary undertakings considered as part of the Solvency II group of companies are consolidated on a line-by-line basis using the acquisition method of accounting.
 This approach requires measurement of the cost of the acquisition and allocating that cost to the identifiable assets acquired and liabilities and contingent liabilities assumed.
-The residual difference between the cost of the acquisition and net assets acquired is goodwill as discussed in Section D.1.1 above.
+The residual difference between the cost of the acquisition and net assets acquired is goodwill.